biagiodistefano/the-eternal-blog/README.md

 anyone could control up to _10!_ Author-addresses, thus compromising the governance.

-In the previous example, `A`, `B` and `C` belong to the same invitation chain, thus they cannot upvote eachother's posts, nor can they vote eachothers for Kingship.
+In the previous example, `A`, `B` and `C` belong to the same invitation chain, thus they cannot upvote each other's posts, nor can they vote each other for Kingship.

 Each Author will be entitled to write **21 posts**.
 After those are spent, Authors will be able to post by spending `10 Karma`.